 Use your photos to give back by donating them to a cause.
 Johnson & Johnson created the “Donate a Photo” app where J&J will donate $1 to the charity of your choice for every photo you upload.
 Pick the cause from a list of pre-selected and vetted charities, and easily donate one photo to one cause, once per day.
 Donated photos will not be used commercially, but can be used to help promote the app and the app is available for both Android and iOS.

 A photo book can make for a perfect keepsake to capture vacation memories, and also makes a great gift!
+Deciding to Create Your Own Photo Book is a great way to keep all of your favorite holiday snaps in one place, and it makes it so much easier to look at them and reminisce about your trip whenever you wish.
+There are so many places that allow you to do this.
 I’ve used Shutterfly to print many keepsakes like calendars, postcards, and books.
 Uploads are very easy; upload from your computer or import your social accounts.
 Designing is easy, too, either design yourself or for $9.99 you can hire a Shutterfly Professional to create a professionally designed book (which is also a time saver).

 Photobooks start at $19.99 for a 20 page, 8×8 hardcover book, or you can click here to get your first photobook free (disclaimer: referral code).